ParadoxGameConverters/MapDegrader/README.md

 ## What is being done exactly?

-- The humongously oversized provinces.png and rivers.png are rescaled (without color loss) from 8k to a more usable 4k resolution.
 - For every county (a collection of baronies), a barony with the lowest provinceID is chosen to be the county's representative in terms of color and provinceID.
 - All other baronies on the map (provinces.png) are recolored to that particular color.
 - If localization is found for the county, it is loaded from english sources, and converted from UTF8 to WIN1252.